lamba92/kotlinx.document.store/README.md

 # kotlin.document.store

-NoSql document store for Kotlin Multiplatform projects.
+Fast NoSql document store for Kotlin Multiplatform projects.

-With support for typed and schemaless data, this library enables you to work with JSON objects easily while leveraging `kotlinx.serialization` for seamless object serialization/deserialization.
+With support for typed and schemaless data, this library enables you to work with JSON objects easily while leveraging `kotlin.serialization` for seamless object serialization/deserialization.

 Some key highlights:
 - **Multiplatform**: Works on Kotlin/JVM, Kotlin/JS, and ALL Kotlin/Native platforms (excepts wasm).
-- **Typed and Schemaless Storage**: Use strongly-typed data models using [kotlinx.serialization](https://github.com/kotlin/kotlinx.serialization) or raw JSON depending on your needs.
+- **Typed and Schemaless Storage**: Use strongly-typed data models using [kotlin.serialization](https://github.com/kotlin/kotlin.serialization) or raw JSON depending on your needs.
 - **Simple APIs**: Built with a developer-friendly, coroutine-based API.
 - **Indexing Support**: Create and manage indexes for efficient querying of data.
 - **Thread-Safe and Asynchronous**: Built to handle concurrent read/write operations safely, with coroutine-based APIs for non-blocking interactions.
 - **Extensible**: Easily extend functionality by plugging in custom serializers or storage backends.

-Whether you're building desktop, web, or backend applications, `kotlinx.document.store` provides a unified, intuitive way to manage structured or unstructured data across platforms.
+Whether you're building desktop, web, or backend applications, `kotlin.document.store` provides a unified, intuitive way to manage structured or unstructured data across platforms.

 # Supported Platforms
 There are three main implementations of the `DataStore` interface: